 It just looks like everything is lining up for companies to create value for the triple bottom line: planet, people and profits.

-Climate change is impacting the planet and the ecosystems on which companies were operating.
+Climate change is impacting the planet and the ecosystems on which companies operate.

 Non-financial disclosures like the TCFD framework provide investors with key information about risks and opportunities faced by the companies they invest in.